skochv04/PBD-Project/report.md

 GRANT SELECT ON ScheduleForStudent to director
 GRANT SELECT ON LiveOnlineSynchClasses to director GRANT SELECT ON StudentStudies to director
+GRANT SELECT ON StudentWebinars to director
+GRANT SELECT ON StudentCourses to director
 GRANT SELECT ON AllClassParticipants to director
 GRANT SELECT ON AllProgramParticipants to director
 ```